 The historical onsen town of Hita often called "Kyoto in Kyushu" makes for a pleasant excursion by train or hire-car from Beppu, Oita or Fukuoka.
 The hot-springs are located near to the river, where you can also see cormorant-fishing from May-October, and the Mametamachi area behind the station contains a number of preserved wooden buildings including a sake factory still in use today.

 Oita was put on the international map by the 2002 World Cup.
 The purpose built "Big Eye" stadium, somewhat reminiscent of a giant titanium turtle, was designed by the celebrated Japanese architect Kisho Kurokawa (who also designed Toyota stadium, the Wakayama Museum of Modern Art, Kuala Lumpur Airport and the New Wing of the Van Gogh Museum, Amsterdam).
 It can be reached via shuttle bus from Oita Station.
 Oita Stadium (aka Oita Bank Dome; 大分銀行ドーム) is the home ground of J-League soccer team Oita Trinita.

 Regular ferry services run between between Oita and Kansai via Matsuyama.
 Overnight ferries also available.
 Cars and bicycles carried.
 Accommodation is either in large shared tatami rooms or in private cabins of various classes.
 There is a restaurant, shop and public bath on board.

-Train to Fukuoka/Hakata 2.5 hours, 5750 yen.
 Connects with the Shinkansen bullet train for Kobe, Osaka, Kyoto, Yokohama and Tokyo.